12.1 – Open Interest and its calculation

 Friday: Vikram decides to square off 20 of the 25 contracts he had sold previously.
 So he buys 10 contracts each from Arjun and Varun.
 This means, 20 contracts in system got squared off, hence OI reduces by 20 contracts.
 The new OI is 30-20 = 10.
 The final summary is listed in the table below.

 So on and so forth; I hope the above discussion is giving you a fair sense of what Open Interest (OI) is all about.
 The OI information just indicates how many open positions are there in the market.
 Here is something you should have noticed by now.
 In the ‘contracts held’ column, if you assign a +ve sign to a long position and a –ve sign to a short position and add up the long and short positions, it always equates to zero.
-In fact this is one of the primary reasons derivatives is often termed as a zero sum game!
+In other words, wealth is transferred from buyers and sellers (or vice versa) and no new wealth is created (like if you hold a stock and stock price appreciates, then everyone makes money).
+For this reason, derivatives are often termed as a zero-sum game!

 Have a look at the following snapshot –